Build America Bonds: The Impact Of Yield Chasing

 Introduction

 In this market, investors have been chasing yields.
 In this article, I explain how this has led to an increase in price, decrease in yield, and decrease in net asset value, or NAV, discount for several closed-end bond mutual funds.
-I focus on a subset of taxable municipal bond funds, as these types of funds are high in yield, have generally low credit risk and thus are not affected by changes in credit market sentiment.
+I focus on a subset of taxable municipal bond funds, as these types of funds are high in yield, have generally low credit risk, and thus are not affected by changes in credit market sentiment.
 Furthermore, these bond funds have been largely marketed and held by individual investors rather than institutional investors.

-While these funds may seem attractive due to their high yields, new investors should be aware of potential price risks due to low NAV discount, and the built-in price decline due to the component bonds being priced at a premium to par.
+While these funds may seem attractive due to their high yields, new investors should be aware of potential price risks due to low NAV discount and the built-in price decline due to the component bonds being priced at a premium to par.

 Taxable Municipal Bonds

 There is a little-known corner of the municipal bond world where some issuers offer taxable bonds.
 These are mostly the Build America Bonds (“BAB”), which were created as part of the 2009 American Recovery and Reinvestment Act.
 Unlike other municipal bonds, the 2009 ARRA allowed municipal entities to issue bonds that had taxable yields, either as a direct subsidy from the Treasury, or as a refundable tax credit.
 The purpose of this was to subsidize the cost of borrowing for municipal investments that would not otherwise have been funded with traditional tax-free municipal bonds.
 These bonds were issued between 2009 and 2010.
-When the program expired, $181 billion of BAB’s had been issued, comprising less than 5% of the $3.8 trillion municipal bond market.
+When the program expired, $181 billion of BABs had been issued, comprising less than 5% of the $3.8 trillion municipal bond market.

 For investors, the appeal of these bonds is the relatively high yield, compared to other municipal bonds; the credit quality of municipal issuers; and the payment support from either the direct payment or tax credit.
-Many bonds were issued with coupons in the 6% to 7% range for 20 to 30 year maturities.
+Many bonds were issued with coupons in the 6% to 7% range for 20-30 year maturities.
 Several mutual fund companies saw the appeal of this and packaged these bonds into closed-end mutual funds which specialize in the BABs.
 Four that I have found (with prices and yields as of July 14, 2017) include:

 - BlackRock Taxable Municipal Bond Trust (BBN), $23.16, 6.83% yield